akbarmridho/seleksi-sister/fotosop/README.md

 - Contrast -> set RGB value based on `max(0, min(255, c * (v - 128) + 128))` formula where c is the contrast value.
 - Saturation -> convert RGB to HSL, then multiply saturation value by `1 + s` where s is the saturation additional value, then convert it back to RGB.
+- Blur -> use gaussian blur with radius 5 and sigma 2.

 ## Specification and Bonus Checkbox